phrb/NODAL.jl/README.md

 ```jl
 Pkg.clone("StochasticSearch")
 ```

+### Documentation

+Please, refer to the [documentation](http://stochasticsearchjl.readthedocs.org/) for more information and examples.

 ===
 ### Example: The Rosenbrock Function
 The following is a very simple example, and you can find its source code [here](https://github.com/phrb/StochasticSearch.jl/blob/master/examples/rosenbrock/rosenbrock.jl).